 Each team can ask the Steering Committee up to two questions to help guide the development of their submission.
 The Steering Committee will review and answer questions submitted.
 Questions and answers will then be compiled and shared with all registered teams.

-Once the Challenge closes, the Steering Committee will review and evaluate all submissions, and choose the winning submission(s) in Spring 2018.
+Once the Challenge closes, the Steering Committee will review and evaluate all submissions, and choose the winning submission(s) in August 2021.

 Submissions must have a clear approach that offers an innovative solution to the Challenge.
 Each submission will be reviewed by the Rewrite Cancer Steering Committee of oncology experts based on the following criteria:

-- Evidence of a well thought out design (e.g. approach, executional considerations, resources, etc.)
+- Clearly outlines proposal with evidence of a well thought out design (e.g. approach, executional considerations, resources, etc.)

 Please see the Rewrite Cancer Innovation Challenge Official Rules and Regulations for full details and weighting on evaluation criteria.